Riki Michele

-Riki Michele (born Michele Bunch, currently Michele Palmer) is a female Christian alternative rock artist.
+Riki Michele (born Michele Bunch, currently Michele Palmer) started her musical career as a female Christian alternative rock artist.
 Best known as one of the vocalists for Adam Again, she has also recorded four eclectic solo albums.

 A reviewer for Knight Ridder describer her as a "funky diva... a diva in the "female artist who knows what the heck she's doing" sense."

 She was married to Gene Eugene, and though they divorced in 1994 she continued to record with him until his death in 2000.